tizbid/Dockerize-App/README.md

 `requirements.txt` file

-The `Dockerfile` file in Example 1 build  builds app into single containers `docker-compose.yml` YAML file in Example 2 as a multi-container service builds app together with a `Redis` service
+The `Dockerfile` file,described in 1 build  builds app into single containers, while the `docker-compose.yml` YAML as described in 2 builds a multi-container app.

 1. #### Dockerfile